Puara/MPU/building_instructions_os.md

   - set hostname: mpuXXX (replace XXX with the MPU's ID)
   - set user and password (mpu/mappings)
   - insert WiFi credential if needed
+- insert the SD card in the Rpi and turn it on

 ## First configuration

+- First configuration for the Raspberry Pi.
+Information on available ***raspi-config no interactive*** commands can be found at https://github.com/raspberrypi-ui/rc_gui/blob/master/src/rc_gui.c

-- Ssh to the Rpi: `ssh mpu@<ip_address>` or `ssh mpu@mpuXXX.local`.
-You might need to briefly connect a monitor to the Raspberry Pi during the first boot to ensure a display is recognized and the pre-configuration is launched.
-Once the desktop environment loads it is safe to disconnect the monitor and continue the process through ssh.
+- Ssh (with the X11-Forwarding flag) to the Rpi: `ssh -X mpu@<ip_address>` or `ssh -X mpu@mpuXXX.local`.
+The Rpi might take a longer time to be available to ssh during first boot as it is expanding the filesystem
 - run `sudo raspi-config`
   - Update
   - Display Options